zfit/zfit/docs/user_api/minimize/minimizers.rst

 Minuit is a longstanding and well proven algorithm of the BFG class implemented in iminuit.
-The `iminuit <https://iminuit.readthedocs.io/en/stable/>`_ package is a fast, time-proven minimizer based on the Minuit2 C++ library; the latter is maintained by CERN's ROOT team.
-It is an especially robust minimizer that finds the global minimum quiet reliably.
+The `iminuit <https://iminuit.readthedocs.io/en/stable/>`_ package is a fast, time-proven minimizer based on the Minuit2 C++ library.
+It is an especially robust minimizer that finds the local minimum quiet reliably for complicated fits.
+For large fits with hundreds of parameters, other alternatives are generally more performant.
 It is however, like all local minimizers, still rather dependent on close enough initial values.

 .. image:: ../../images/_generated/minimizers/minuit_paths.gif